12 Benefits of a Grain-Free Diet for Dogs

 Most dog foods – especially those at the low end of the price spectrum – are packed full of enriched, processed grains.
 This means that the outer layers of the individual grains have been mechanically removed to improve the grains’ taste, color and texture.
 However, this process removes much of the fiber content of the grain.
 This means that your dog’s body burns through the energy contained in the grain very quickly, which causes a quick spike and then a precipitous fall of your dog’s blood sugar levels.

-By contrast, grain-free dog foods generally contain fewer of these easily digested carbohydrates, which means your dog’s blood sugar level will remain more consistent, thereby providing him with more energy.
+By contrast, grain-free dog foods generally contain fewer easily digested carbohydrates, which means your dog’s blood sugar level will remain more consistent, providing him with more energy.

 Improves your dog's breath

 Grains tend to leave a film of carbohydrates on your dog’s teeth when he eats.
-While the food particles are eventually washed off by your dog’s saliva, this happens over the course of several hours.
+While your dog’s saliva eventually washes off the food particles, this happens over the course of several hours.
 In the meantime, bacteria in your dog’s mouth will begin feeding on the remaining carbs.
-These bacteria often produce foul-smelling odors, which can give your dog bad breath, or canine halitosis.
+These bacteria often produce foul-smelling odors, giving your dog bad breath, or canine halitosis.
 Grain-free foods do not cause this problem, or at least not to such a bothersome extent.

 Although dogs are not very prone to cavities (unlike us humans), excess carbohydrates promote bad oral health and cavities.
-It is important for any dog owner to brush the dog teeth every few days.
+Any dog owner needs to brush the dog’s teeth every few days.

 Reduces the amount of gas in dogs

 Corn, wheat and other grains often cause many dogs to produce copious quantities of gas.
 This foul-smelling gas is not only unpleasant for owners, it often causes your dog to feel cramping and discomfort until he eventually passes it.
 Gas in dogs is not necessarily a bad or unhealthy thing, but it’s more of an inconvenience.
-In a few situations, it could be a sign of a more problematic digestive health issue.
+It could be a sign of a more problematic digestive health issue in a few situations.

 However, grain-free diets rarely cause these same types of problems, and most dogs produce much less gas after switching to such a food.
 Many high-quality grain-free diets also include probiotics, which can provide further flatulence relief.